Degeneration of globally hyperbolic maximal anti-de Sitter structures along rays

 where $x_{0}\in \mathcal{C}(\Lambda_{\rho})$ is a fixed base point. \end{defi}

+\begin{oss} By the above weak triangle inequality, the critical exponent $\delta_{AdS}(\rho)$ does not depend on the choice of the basepoint $x_{0}$. \end{oss}

-The link between the entropy of the pseudo-distance $d_{AdS}$ and the Lorentzian Hausdorff dimension is provided by the following result: \begin{teo}[(Thorem 1.1 \cite{GM_Hdim})] Let $\Lambda_{\rho}$ be the limit set of the holonomy representation $\rho$ of a GHMC anti-de Sitter structure.
+The link between the critical exponent for the Lorentzian distance $d_{AdS}$ and the Lorentzian Hausdorff dimension is provided by the following result: \begin{teo}[Theorem 1.1 \cite{GM_Hdim}] Let $\Lambda_{\rho}$ be the limit set of the holonomy representation $\rho$ of a GHMC anti-de Sitter structure.
 Then